 Check the space.
 Available space is another big consideration in selecting a table saw.
 Most cabinet saws are stationary, designed to be located in the middle of the workshop.
-Reviews say to allow at least eight feet of clearance on the infeed, outfeed and left side of the saw to handle 4-by-8-foot sheet stock.
-Saws on mobile bases can be moved against a wall when not needed, and of course, portable table saws take the least space of all.
-Some benchtop table saws, such as the DeWalt DW745 (Est. $300) can even be hung on a wall between uses, and the Bosch GTS1031 (Est. $400) can be stored on edge.
-Quite a few saws on rolling stands fold up compactly.
+If you regularly make large furniture pieces, you'll need at least eight feet of clearance in front of and behind the saw blade and 36 inches around the bench on all sides.
+Saws on mobile bases can be moved against a wall when they're not in use, and of course, portable table saws take the least space of all.
+Some saws on rolling stands, such as the Best-Reviewed Bosch 4100-09 (Est. $560), fold up compactly for storage.

 Match power and capacity to your needs.
 The amount of power you need depends on what you're cutting.
 A motor with 1 to 2 horsepower is capable of ripping hardwood 2 inches thick, while cutting through 3 or more inches requires a 3- to 5-horsepower motor, found only on cabinet saws.
 Size also matters; a larger table makes it easier to cut large sheet of plywood, but it also takes up more space in your shop.
 One solution is to add on an extension table, which mounts to the side of the saw and can be removed after use.
 Finally, consider the dado capacity.
 If you want to cut dadoes – slots across a board for joining pieces – make sure the saw's arbor (the shaft that holds the blade) is long enough to accommodate the dado stack you want.